NowBI/Xamarin-Forms-Mobile-Template/README.md

 The projects are built targeting PCL libraries mainly because Xamarin’s dotnet standard support is still in a transitional state.

+*Please note that the selection of libraries included in this project and the configuration of the solution are not required to create Xamarin apps--this is merely a suite of tools we find useful for building cross-platform solutions!*

 # Getting Started

 ## Getting Xamarin